DSLsofMath/DSLsofMath/Course2016.md

   Etchemendy, 1993.
 Out of print, but you can get it for one penny from Amazon UK.
 A vast improvement over its successors (as Tony Hoare said about Algol 60).

+- **Mathematics: Form and Function**, Saunders Mac Lane, Springer 1986.
+  An overview of the relationships between the many mathematical domains.
+Entertaining, challenging, rewarding.

 More references will be added in due course.